ceumartins/ceumartins/README.md

 - :mortar_board: I'm graduated in INDUSTRIAL DESIGN and studied HTML WEB DEVELOPER and FULLSTACK.
 - :bulb: I’m interested in PRODUCT DESIGN, FULLSTACK DEVELOPMENT, MARKETING and UX/UI DESIGN.
 - :computer: I’m currently learning about FULLSTACK DEVELOPMENT.
-- :hammer: I’m looking to collaborate on projects with HTML, CSS, JAVASCRIPT and REACT.
+- :hammer: I’m looking to collaborate on projects with HTML, CSS, JAVASCRIPT, REACT and NODE.
 - :e-mail: How to reach me:

 :small_blue_diamond: Discord: ceumartins#3115